 Study design

 We used 2012-13 multiple indicator cluster survey (MICS) data.
-It is based on a sample of 51,895 households (43474 rural, 8421 urban) interviewed with a response rate of 98.5% and provides a comprehensive picture of children and women in the seven divisions(Dhaka, Chittagong, Sylhet, Rajshahi, Rangpur, Barisal, Khulna) of the country.
+It is based on a sample of 51,895 households (43474 rural, 8421 urban) interviewed with a response rate of 98.5% and provides a comprehensive picture of children and women in the seven divisions (Dhaka, Chittagong, Sylhet, Rajshahi, Rangpur, Barisal, Khulna) in Bangladesh.
 Districts were identified as the main sampling strata for the sample selection in 2 stages.
 A systematic sample of 20 households was drawn in each sample.
 From the interviewed households, 59,599 women (age 15-49 years) were identified and 51,791 were successfully interviewed with response rate 89.3%.

 Sample and data management

-In Bangladesh MICS data sets there are four data files HH for households, HL for household members, WM for women in reproductive age (15-49 years of age women) and CH for children under age five.
-We merge women and children data files using key variables provided by MICSfor our analysis...
+Fig1 showed sample flow diagram of this study.
+The child age ranged from 0 to 24 months were included; 36197 women haven’t child and 15481 babies greater than 24 months were excluded from the analysis.
+Therefore, the sample included 7921 child and mother information for analysis.
+Among the 7921 children, the information of C-Section has only 2181 child and this 2181 child were our final sample of study.

 Outcome variable

-We have considered two outcome variables of interest.
-These are(i) disease (count) for Poisson regression and (ii) disease(outcome binary, where 0 means lower disease[<3] and 1 means higher disease[ ≥3 ] ) for logistic regression.
+We have considered two outcome variables, such as,(i) disease (count) for Poisson regression and (ii) disease(binary, where 0 means lower disease[<3] and 1 means higher disease[ ≥3 ] ) for logistic regression.

-Independent variable:
+Exposure variable:

+Our exposure variable was type of delivery (caesarean section versus normal delivery), which is a binary variable.

+Potential confoundingvariables:

-Independent variablesincluding-section, religion, breastfed status, sex (child), education (mothers), child Age (in months) , BMI (mothers) and wealth Index.
+We considered several confounding variables including, religion, breastfed status, sex (child), education (mothers), child Age (in months) , BMI (mothers), wealth Index, area, division, weight at birth (child) and fathers education.

 Statistical analyses:

-Logistic regression and Poisson regression analysis were used in this study.
-Using these two analyses, we have reviewed the variability of the two results.First of all, we count all disease for Poisson regression analysisand then we count higher disease and lower disease by their median point for Logistic regression analysis.
-The results of the logistic regression analyses have been presented as odds ratios (ORs) and 95% confidence intervals (CIs).
-All statistical analyses in this study were performed by SAS.
-In crude modelfor logistic regression the independent variable is C-section and for adjusted modelthe independent variables are C-section , religion, breastfed, sex (child), education (mothers), child Age (in months), BMI (mothers), wealth Index.
+Logistic regression and Poisson regression models were used in this study.
+Using these two models, we have reviewed the variability of the results from two models.
+All statistical analyses were performed by SAS.
+In crude model,only the C-section variable was used and for adjusted model,other confounding variables with C-section were considered.

 Results

 Table1 represents percentage distribution of mother’s characteristics by type of delivery.Women who had undergone a caesarean delivery had mean age 25.37 years and women with normal delivery had mean age 25.10 years.
-From the religious point of view, of all women with caesarean delivery 1182 were Muslim,140 were Hindu ,7 were Buddhist,15 were Christian.
+From the religious point of view, of all women with caesarean delivery 1182(55.16%) were Muslim,140(6%) were Hindu ,7 (0.08%) were Buddhist,15(0.9%) were Christian.
 According to their residence area women who had undergone a caesarean delivery 2.09%(lowest) were from Barisal and 24.61%(highest) were from Dhaka.
-Beyond all women give birth children via caesarean section 3.55% were illiterate and 22.93% were secondary completed or higher.
-Among women with caesarean delivery 4.25% had poorest wealth index which is comparable to the 5.61% women with vaginal delivery had poorest wealth index.
-Beyond all women undergone a vaginal delivery 11.90% had richest wealth index which is compared to the women undergone a caesarean delivery with 29.30% had richest wealth index.
-Women gave birth via caesarean delivery 2.33% were underweight and 3.06% were obese and women gave birth via caesarean delivery, 1.60% were underweight and .89% were obese.
+The highest percentage of CS delivery (22,93%) was observed for secondary completed or highereducated women than the illiterate (3.55%).
+Among women with caesarean delivery 4.25% had poorest wealth index whereas 29.30% had richest wealth index.
+Moreover, 2.33% women with CS delivery were underweight and 3.06% were obese.

-In addition, according to the map in fig1, delivery of 65% C-section occurred in Dhaka and Khulna.
-In Rangpur About 50% C-section delivery were occurred, 55% were in Sylhet and Chittagong and 60% were in Rajshahi and Barisal.
+In addition, according to the map in Figure 2, 65% C-section occurred in Dhaka and Khulna.
+In Rangpur about 50% C-section delivery were occurred, 55% were in Sylhet and Chittagong and 60% were in Rajshahi and Barisal.